-These financial statements are presented in Ringgit Malaysia (RM), which is the Group's and the Company's functional currency.
+These financial statements are presented in Ringgit Malaysia (RM), which is the Company's functional currency.
 All financial information is presented in RM and has been rounded to the nearest thousand, unless otherwise stated.

 (d) Use of estimates and judgements